 9- Increase Use of Robotics

-From drilling to wastewater disposal, the petroleum industry has plenty of tasks that are repetitive and laborious.
+From drilling, to industrial cleaning or to wastewater disposal, the petroleum industry has plenty of tasks that are repetitive and laborious.
 But now companies have increasingly begun focusing on automation and robotics in order to help expedite these processes.

 Some of their most prominent examples include using them for handling drill pipes and repairing broken machinery - but some small-scale firms have also explored its benefits as well.
 Robots can offer a variety of advantages including affordability, accuracy, speediness (for slower operations), less risk of injury or illness from toxic substances.